 Atorvastatin can be taken at any time of the day; the most important thing is consistency.
 Some doctors may recommend taking atorvastatin at night since that is when cholesterol production is highest, but since atorvastatin has a long half-life, this is not always necessary.
 There are, however, some statins that must be taken at night.

 One possible complication of atorvastatin is sleep disturbances.
-If you experience this, reach out to your doctor about changing the time of day you take atorvastatin to minimize them.
+If you experience this, reach out to your doctor about changing the time of day you take atorvastatin to minimize it.

 - Atorvastatin: MedlinePlus Drug Information.
 (2023). https://medlineplus.gov/druginfo/meds/a600045.html